NetSys/cs168fall17_student/projects/proj3_wan_optimizer/spec.md

     IOError: [Errno 2] No such file or directory: 'client4-sample.txt'

 This means that the client on the receiving side is never receiving a packet that has `is_fin` set to true, so isn't saving the received data to a file.
 Check to make sure that the WAN optimizer on the receiving end is correctly sending FIN packtes.

+## Changelog

+Updates/changes to the project will go here.#